 3. Moderate and be 100% sure

-Spam filtering and protection are not enough.
+Spam filtering and protection are not always enough.
 Spammers are smart and will try all sorts of ways to get comments approved on your site.

 The only sure way to stop every type of spam is to use comment moderation.
 It might sound like it is time-consuming, but it isn’t really.

 I get a lot of comments, but with Akismet and no URL box, it reduces the need for moderation to only genuine comments and looking for a few suspicious ones.